Lycoris2017/KPiX-Lycoris/README.md

 Make options:
 * norm: no shared library libkpix.so produced
-* share: only shared library libkpix.so produced (added to default option)
+* share: only shared library libkpix.so produced (added to default option); Noted: pylibs is not included in this shared lib.

 #### Branch descriptions: